simoncoulton/watson/README.md

 Watson is an easy to use framework designed to get out of your way and let you code your application rather than wrangle with the framework.

+You can find a sample hello world application in the `/examples` directory.

 #### Build Status

 Branch | Status